 Link posting takes an incredible amount of time and money, more than most people trying this venture ever make.
 In fact, this is really how companies like ‘Legitimate Online Jobs’ make their profits.
 I point out that if you have to pay a company to get true honest work then they can’t be all that legitimate.

-Another thing Legitimate Online Jobs doesn’t tell you is that they also make their money by having their sales reps call you to try to upsell you on nonsense coaching that never really ever helps anyone.
+Another thing Legitimate Online Jobs doesn’t tell you is that they also make their money by having their sales reps call you to try to upsell you on nonsense coaching that never helps anyone.

 The nonstop calls Legitimate Online Jobs’ aggressive sales people inundate you with are intended to beat you into submission and have you spend more money than you wanted to from the start.